Impact of Stimulants and In-Scanner Motion on fMRI Neurofeedback and Task Performance in ADHD

-We are currently seeking participants with and without attention deficit hyperactivity disorder for a study investigating whether people can improve their attention by viewing their brain signals in real time.
+We are currently seeking participants with attention deficit hyperactivity disorder for a study investigating whether sustained attention can be improved with neurofeedback and other attenion-related tasks.

 Why are we studying this?